 Chamomile is a herb worth knowing.
 People that find it doesn't work just haven't had a decent quality version of it.
 I'd recommend Neal's yard remedies, baldwins, and pukka for good teas.
 Chamomile is a very gentle relaxant suitable for almost anyone.
-It can help relieve anxiety and tummy upsets as well as helping you sleep at night.
+It can help relieve anxiety (Keefe et.al., 2018) and tummy upsets as well as helping you sleep at night (Wood, 2008).

-Skullcap is a great herb if you're finding your mind keeps going over a scenario.
-I use it in blends whenever someone can't sleep for thinking too much.
+Passionflower is a great herb if you're finding your mind keeps going over a scenario (Wood, 2008).
+I use it whenever someone needs help sleeping too.
+You’ll find it in our Premenstrual Peace drops.

 If stress continues the adjustment stage begins.
 During this stage the body adjusts the output from the adrenals in a attempt to maintain a higher level of productivity for longer.
 Essentially your body starts to pace itself as though it's in a race.
 During this stage you may cease to recognise just how stressed you are because you have adjusted to a constant level of it.

 At this point it is important to use herbs caused adaptogens.
 This is a group of herbs researched after World War Two to essentially make super soldiers.
 These herbs were found to minimise the impact of long term stress on the body and increase longevity.
 Most of these herbs aren't native to the U.K..
 Possibly because the research was done by the Russians.
 These herbs are great if you know you'll be going through something stressful for more than a week e.g. Exams, moving home, weddings, funerals etc. They are complemented nicely by the relaxants from stage 1.